 You can't use these headphones with a wired connection.

-The JBL Vibe Beam are fair for phone calls.
+The JBL Vibe Beam are decent for phone calls.
 Their Voice Aware feature is designed to let you control how much of your own voice you hear during your calls, which is a nice touch.
 Plus, their integrated mic has a very good recording quality, so whoever's on the other end of the line can hear you clearly through the phone.
 That said, the mic struggles to separate your voice from background noises, so you'll want to take your calls from more quiet environments.

 The JBL Vibe Beam are available in several different color variants: 'Beige', 'Mint', 'White', 'Blue', and 'Black'.
 We tested the Black variant, and you can see the label here.
 We expect the other variants to perform similarly.
 In some markets outside North America, these headphones are known as the JBL Wave Beam.